sharpest-minds/hiring-tips/README.md

 9. Do this with a small handful of people at first, and you're almost guaranteed to start a productive conversation with at least one of them.

 10. **Important:** Don't send generic messages to a ton of people.
 Impersonal LinkedIn spam will *only* damage your reputation.
 When in doubt, ask yourself: Does this message make it obvious that I've spent more than 5 minutes investigating this person's online presence?
 If the answer isn't "heck yes", then keep working on your message.

-# Checklist: how to apply

-1. If there's a specific company you're interested in working with, and that company has open source projects on GitHub, it's a *very* good idea to contribute to their open source codebases.
-For example, if you really wanted to be hired by Uber, you could contribute to [this project](https://github.com/uber/ludwig).
-If you have a contribution accepted, you can and should list this on your resume under a section like "Open Source Contributions".

 # Checklist: how to interview